1. StreamsHub Console overview

 The Nodes page lists all nodes created for a Kafka cluster, including nodes that perform broker, controller, or dual roles.
 You can filter the list by node pool, role (broker or controller), or status.

-For each node, you can view its status.
-For broker nodes, the page shows partition distribution across the cluster, including the number of partition leaders and followers.
+For broker nodes, partition distribution across the cluster is shown, including the number of partition leaders and followers.

 Broker status is shown as one of the following: